STAPLEY JUNIOR HIGH SCHOOL

 Grades are available online through the parent/student portal by accessing Mesa’s, Stapley’s, or our web page.
 We encourage you to frequently use the grade portal to access your child’s progress.
 We update grades about every two weeks.
 When students are given a printed copy of their grades, parent or guardian signatures on these grade reports are required and will count as a grade.
 These signed grade reports must be returned the following Monday.
 We encourage you to use this as an opportunity to discuss progress on current goals and set new goals for the future.

-If the student has an excused absence, she or he will have one day for each missed day to complete the missing work.
-It is the student’s responsibility to find out what was missed before or after class, NOT DURING CLASS TIME.
-Any make-up, incomplete work, or missed materials will need to be completed by appointment with your teacher.
-Missed tests or quizzes must be made up before or after school within the same time period of the length of the absence (i.e. If a student is absent one day, the test or quiz must be made up the day of return).
-If the test or quiz is not made up in this time period, the score will be a 0 and the student will not be allowed to make up the test or quiz.
+If the student has an excused absence, he or she will have one day for each missed day to complete the missing work.
+It is the student’s responsibility to find out what was missed before or after class.
+Missed tests or quizzes must be made up before or after school within the same time period of the length of the absence.
+If the test or quiz or assignment is not made up within this time period, it is considered late work and will be treated as such.

 Students will complete a calendar of daily class activities and homework at the beginning of class each day in their Stapley Planner.
 Please refer to this planner or the one on our web page to keep updated on assignments, homework, due dates, test dates, etc.